-This report has been prepared and is furnished to the Minister pursuant to s.17(2) of the Act.
-It reports on the operation of Part XX of The Act in relation to the federal election held on 7 September 2013 (the 2013 election).
+This report has been prepared and is furnished to the Minister pursuant to s 17(2) of the Electoral Act.
+It reports on the operation of Part XX of the Electoral Act in relation to the federal election held on 2 July 2016 (the 2016 federal election).
 Information required to be provided in accordance with sections 17(2A) and 17(2C) is also included in this report.

-The 2013 election consisted of a general election for the House of Representatives and a half-Senate election.
-The scope of the federal election and relevant key dates in relation to the operation of Part XX are provided at Appendix B.
+The 2016 federal election consisted of a general election for the House of Representatives and a full Senate election.
+The scope of the federal election and relevant key dates in relation to the operation of Part XX are provided at Appendix A.